Sexual Assault Response Coordinators and Victim Advocates are available at major Department of Defense

 WHAT IS SEXUAL ASSAULT?

-the victim does not or cannot consent.
-Sexual assault includes rape,
+or when the victim does not or cannot consent.
+Sexual assault includes rape, nonconsensual sodomy

-Sexual assault can occur without regard to gender or spousal relationship or
+these acts.
+Sexual assault can occur without regard to gender or spousal relationship or age of victim.

 incapacitated, or unconscious.

 The Air Force has instituted new avenues for reporting sexual assault in the form of Restricted and